nellerr/Test_Telegram/[Bug] Blocked_user.md

 ## Steps to reproduce:
 1. Open "Telegram" app
 2. Choose second user in the "Messages" section
-3. Click to the profile second user's
+3. Click to the profile second user
 4. Click to the "Block user" button
 5. Try send message with second user
 6. Pay attention to the sent message